mishra-commits/Data_warehouse_project/README.md

 data-warehouse-project/

-│
-├── datasets/                           # Raw datasets used for the project (ERP and CRM data) │
+├── datasets/                           # Raw datasets used for the project (ERP and CRM data)

-├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │
+├── scripts/                            # SQL scripts for ETL and transformations

+│   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models

-├── tests/                              # Test scripts and quality files │
+├── tests/                              # Test scripts and quality files

 ├── README.md                           # Project overview and instructions
-├── LICENSE                             # License information for the repository ├── .gitignore                          # Files and directories to be ignored by Git └── requirements.txt                    # Dependencies and requirements for the project
+├── LICENSE                             # License information for the repository ├── .gitignore                          # Files and directories to be ignored by Git └── requirements.txt                    # Dependencies and requirements for the projec
----

 ## 💼 About Me